eux90/GadgeteerPLCS/README.md

 Due to problems with the network interface of FezSpiderII (board loses packets during transmission) the image is splitted in several small packets before it is sent to the server.
-That helped in reducing trasmission time since TCP can recover quickly from losses of small packets.
+That helped in reducing trasmission time since board can recover quickly from losses of small packets.